-In 1955, the Soviet Union agreed to supply Czechoslovakia with a nuclear power reactor, and provided an experimental design KS-150 type 150 MWe reactor fuelled by natural (nonenriched) uranium, cooled by carbon dioxide gas, and moderated by heavy water (Air Information Division 1960, 45).
-Fraternal socialist cooperation to build the Bohunice A-1 nuclear power plant soon ran afoul of the global politics of burgeoning socialist state hostility.
-Soviet authorities quickly realized that the nuclear power facilities they had provided to China were allowing China to make nuclear weapons at far greater speed than they had anticipated.
-Cooperation with Czechoslovakia stopped almost as soon as the first ground was broken at the Bohunice site, and according to a RAND study “the Czechs were essentially forced to finish it on their own” (Duffy 1979, 5-6).
-After many delays and much difficulty, including many unplanned shutdowns following accidents, the reactor which began construction in 1956 reached full power inline on Christmas Day, 1972 (Tomčík 2007).

-After four years of operation, three catastrophic accidents took place at the A-1 NPP between January 1976 and June 1978, leading to the closure of the plant in 1979, the deaths of two workers, extremely high irradiation of the primary and secondary plant circuits, and dispersal of high levels of radiation downstream of the plant.
-The radiation created an unquantified increased risk of cancer in the surrounding population.
-Here was Europe’s worst nuclear accident sequence apart from the Chernobyl disaster a decade later, but it was kept secret by the communist government then and is rarely mentioned outside the country today.
+Abbreviations:

+AEE: Atomenergoexport

+EMO: Electrostation Mochovce

+HWGCR: Heavey wate graphit-cooled reactor

+JAVYS: Jadrová a vyraďovacia spoločnosť [Nuclear and Decommissioning Company]

+NSSS: Nuclear steam supply system

+SE.plc: Slovenské Elektráne [ENEL Group]

+SKODA: Skoda Concern Nuclear Power Plant Works

+VVER: Водо-водяной энергетический реактор [water-cooled, water-moderated energy reactor]

-The first accident took place on January 5, 1976, ironically from a malfunction associated with what was intended by designers to be one of the Bohunice A-1 plant’s great virtues—the ability to be refuelled while the reactor was in operation.
+The first accident took place on January 5, 1976, ironically from a malfunction associated with what was intended by designers to be one of the Bohunice A-1 plant’s great virtues—the ability to be refueled while the reactor was in operation.
 Workers were replacing one of the fuel assembly rods weighing four and a half tons.
 When the fresh fuel element was in place, an electronic indicator showed that a crucial seal was tightly secured, and power was gradually brought back up.
 In fact, the indicator was malfunctioning, and the new fuel element was not tightly in place.
-The 12-meter long fuel assembly shot upwards, smashed into a crane and the ceiling of the reactor hall, and shattered.
+The twelve-meter-long fuel assembly shot upwards, smashed into a crane and the ceiling of the reactor hall, and shattered.
 Radioactive and asphyxiating carbon dioxide coolant began spilling out of the reactor vessel into the reactor hall, and “steel cubes were flying out from the cover of the reactor” (Kuruc and Mátel 2007, 270).
-Milan Antolík, one of the two dazed technicians present recalled that “the noise was incredible.
-It was so loud – a ship’s siren was nothing compared to this.
+Milan Antolík, one of the two dazed technicians present, recalled that “the noise was incredible.
+It was so loud—a ship’s siren was nothing compared to this.
 The whole building started shaking and there was just this incredible cacophony of sound” (Cameron 2008).

 Antolík’s colleague, Viliam Paces, obtained a gas mask, radiation suit, and dosimeter from the control room, and returned to the reactor hall to try to stem the strong flow of gas coolant.
-After ten to fifteen minutes Paces was finally able to push the shattered fuel assembly away from the refuelling machine and close the reactor shaft.
+After ten to fifteen minutes Paces was finally able to push the shattered fuel assembly away from the refueling machine and close the reactor shaft.
 Antolík recalled that the radiation in the reactor hall was so high that their equipment was incapable of measuring it.
 Two maintenance workers who were resting in a room off the reactor hall and did not respond to the alarm died of asphyxiation.